WebberZone/popular-authors/readme.txt

 	* New Gutenberg block.
 Find it by searching for `popular authors` or `author`
 	* New settings tab added to Top 10 Settings page where global settings for this plugin can be configured
 	* New setting to display the author avatar
+	* New setting to cache the output.
+This option respects the cache settings of Top 10 and uses the similar transient names

 * Enhancements/Modifications:
 	* An admin notice will be displayed if Top 10 v3 and above is not installed